 LAANC provides airspace authorizations only.

-Who can use LAANC?
+How and when can drone pilots use LAANC?

 Where can I fly under LAANC?